Saurabh2402/File-Integrity-Monitor/README.md

 I have developed a File Integrity Monitoring Solution named - **`HashLine - A File Integrity Monitor`**

+HashLine is only suited for Windows Operating System.

 HashLine can be used to detect whether tampering is done with a directory and files inside.

 HashLine performs 3 functions :